mjhermanson-nv/langchaindev-launchable/README.md

 The `oneshot.sh` script will automatically:
 - Install Python and Marimo
-- Install all required dependencies
+- Install all required dependencies (LangChain, LangGraph, NVIDIA AI Endpoints, etc.)
-- Download and convert the LangChain NVIDIA NIM notebook
+- Copy the LangChain NVIDIA NIM notebook to the workspace
 - Set up Marimo as a systemd service

 ### 4. Configure API Keys